benkhalife/botfire-docs/send-methods/send-audio.md

-# Send Audio In Telegram Bot
+# Send Audio Message In Telegram Bot

 Use this method to send audio files, if you want Telegram clients to display them in the music player.
 Your audio must be in the **.MP3** or **.M4A** format.
 On success, the sent Message is returned.
 Bots can currently send audio files of up to **50 MB** in size